intel/intel-extension-for-tensorflow/latest/_sources/examples/pretrain_bert/README.md.txt

 ### Prepare Dataset

-nvidia-bert repository provides scripts to download, verify, and extract the SQuAD dataset and pretrained weights for fine-tuning as well as Wikipedia and BookCorpus dataset for pre-training.
-You can run below to download datasets for fine-tuning and pretraining.
+Nvidia-bert repository provides scripts to download, verify, and extract the SQuAD dataset and pretrained weights for fine-tuning as well as Wikipedia and BookCorpus dataset for pre-training.

+You can run below scripts to download datasets for fine-tuning and pretraining.
+Assume current_dir is `examples/pretrain_bert/DeepLearningExamples/TensorFlow2/LanguageModeling/BERT`.
+And you should modify the environment varible `BERT_PREP_WORKING_DIR` in `data/create_datasets_from_start.sh` to your real data dir.

 ```
-bash scripts/data_download.sh all
+bash data/create_datasets_from_start.sh all
 ```

 For more details about downloading and processing the dataset, you can reference [downloading](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow2/LanguageModeling/BERT#quick-start-guide) and [processing](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow2/LanguageModeling/BERT#getting-the-data) part.
 After downloading and processing, the datasets are supposed in the following locations by default